mushfikurr/overline-zebar/README.md

 ## Configuration

 `overline-zebar` is highly configurable through the **config-widget**.
-To open it, simply click on the date and time in the main topbar widget.
+To open it, click on the left-most button (Script Launcher), and then the "Gear Icon".

 ### (!)
 For Zebar specific settings